louisfoster/paddle-game/README.md

 - For the demo, the controllers' case is a repurposed gum container.
 These are a nice size for a hand, although they present difficulties when actually mounting the components inside.
 It might involve melting plastic or handling sharp tools, so I don't recommend this approach.
 - To connect the controllers to the Pico header interface, I used audio jacks and audio cables.
 I'm not certain on any danger of short-circuiting and potentional damage this could do to the Pico, but I'm fairly certain there isn't a risk here.

+### Audio

+[ToneJS](https://tonejs.github.io/) synthesizers are used to generate the sound.
+The scale is taken directly from some example code, and corresponds to notes in the C major scale.
+One synthesizer generates sounds that corresponds to a melody, and the other is more like a drum.
+The notes are somewhat random, as is timing.
+The bpm is 120, with the sequencer triggering on 16ths.
+This creates a kind of relaxing, whimsical sound.
+Sometimes it sounds great, other times it can get fair chaotic, often it can be kind of annoying.
+I think the search for an engaging sound is part of what makes the app fun to use.
+However, I also think the engine could be more efficient as to not pop so much, and to bring in more control over the sound along with variety.

 ## Author